-When the Contractor is working on the highway, the Designated Construction Zone (DCZ)Roadway affected by will be handed over to the Contractor for maintenance and emergency responsibilities, as definedspecified in OPSS 100, subsection GC 7.08, Maintaining Roadways and Detours.
+When the Contractor is working on the highway, the Roadway affected by will be handed over to the Contractor for maintenance and emergency responsibilities, as specified in OPSS 100, subsection GC 7.08, Maintaining Roadways and Detours.
 The highway maintenance transfer agreement documents the date and time of transfer between the Area Maintenance Contractor (AMC) and the Contractor.
 This process is used to separate Constructors as defined by the Occupational Health and Safety Act (OHSA).